nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 Phillipines its independence in 1946.

-While there are a bewildering array of international institutions and groups, the fundamentals are widely agreed to.
-These are not principles that no one has seen or which are not discussed.
+While there are a bewildering array of international institutions and agreements, the fundamentals in this case are not at all murky.
+These are principles that everyone who wants to can see and openly discuss.
 Article 1, Chapter 1 of the UN Charter, agreed to by Russia, China and the United States along with the original 50 signatories, and today seen and formally accepted tp by almost every nation on earth, is to:

 > To develop friendly relations among nations based on respect for the
 > principle of **equal rights** and **self-determination of peoples**,